nextensio/automation/deploy/aws/kops/README.md

    here each time we create a cluster.
 Having this summary route allows us to not worry about modifying this if we create / delete a new cluster

+   NOTE: The private route table is shown as the VPC's 'main' route table, I dont know if private being main or not matters, but just noting it down here.
+And similarly, the public route table is not the 'main' route table

 8. The public subnets route table should have two routes 0.0.0.0/0 --> via INTERNET gateway
    10.0.0.0/8 --> via Transit gateway